CyberP1ngu/TLG_Blender_Importer/Readme.md

 (You maybe have to reselect the created action in the dope sheet to see the animation)

 ## Notes
--Materials are not 100% accurate, normal maps dont work correctly and strength has been set to 0.0.
+- Materials are not 100% accurate, normal maps dont work correctly and strength has been set to 0.0.
--Some textures might not import correctly and need manual fixing.
+- Some textures might not import correctly and need manual fixing.
+- Importing a Animation that contains multiple animations can take a while